 A daily schedule of courses and classroom location is posted on the LCD screens on each floor of the campus.

-Why can hybrid instruction and online instruction not be offered at the Vancouver campus?
+Why is hybrid instruction and online instruction not offered for the Vancouver campus?

-The Ministry of Advanced Education has not authorized any of the Vancouver programs to be delivered in an online format and consent has been based on in class instruction.
-During the pandemic and through the summer 2021 term this restriction was lifted for all post-secondary institutions; however, this restriction has ended.
+The Ministry of Advanced Education has not authorized any of the Vancouver programs to be delivered in an online format and consent has been based on in-class instruction.
+During the pandemic and through the Summer 2021 term this restriction was lifted for all post-secondary institutions; however, this restriction has ended.

 Campus Cleaning